nathanfranke/gdmpv/README.md

-# Important: This repository is archived because of depdencency issues.
-I would recommend using [gdaudioext](https://github.com/nathanfranke/gdaudioext) instead.

----
+# ⚠️ Archived - This project is no longer maintained

 # _gdmpv_ - MPV player bindings for Godot 3.x

----

 ### MPV Documentation: